OpenSwitchNOS/openswitch-governance/doc/source/governance/project-leader.rst

 disputes are settled by the OPL if they cannot be settled in another manner.

 In addition, the OPL is responsible for growing new leaders in the project.
-These include maintainers as well as committers.
-A healthy project is one in which a pipeline of future talent is constantly being readied.
+These include maintainers as well as core reviewers A healthy project is one in which a pipeline of future talent is constantly being readied.

 The initial OPL will be selected by Hewlett Packard Enterprise.